Malobika8/All-In-One/Java-BackToBasics/Multi-Threading/ProducerConsumerProblem-Ch-5.md

 There's one slight problem though.

-Suppose an "adder-thread" comes and gets lock to the synchronized block only to find out that the Queue is already full.
-So, it goes into waiting state and relinquishes the lock.
-Instantly, say another "adder-thread" gets the lock and find out that the Queue is full.
+Suppose an "adder-thread" comes and gets lock for the synchronized block only to find out that the Queue is already full.
+So, it goes into a "waiting" state and relinquishes the lock.
+Instantly, say another "adder-thread" gets the lock and finds out that the Queue is full.
 Similar to the previous one, it also goes to the waiting state and relinquishes the lock.

 <img width="1135" alt="Screenshot 2024-07-25 at 7 08 22 PM" src="https://github.com/user-attachments/assets/90481981-d5dd-49f4-8b14-1e2f15644cdf">